2025–26 Basketbol Süper Ligi

-The 2025–26 Basketbol Süper Ligi is the 60th season of the Basketball Super League (Turkish: Basketbol Süper Ligi), the top-level professional club men's basketball league in Turkey.
+The 2025–26 Basketbol Süper Ligi was the 60th season of the Basketball Super League (Turkish: Basketbol Süper Ligi), the top-level professional club men's basketball league in Turkey.

-Fenerbahçe Beko are the two-times defending champions.
+Two-times defending champions Fenerbahçe Beko retained their title again, to capture their 3rd consecutive and 13th overall title.
+Meanwhile, Beşiktaş Gain suffered their 2nd consecutive final defeat.

 Teams

 On April 13, 2025, Trabzonspor was promoted to the BSL as the champion of the Turkish Basketball First League.
 They are back to top tier, after seven years break.
 Esenler Erokspor promoted to the BSL as winners of the TBL play-offs.

 Darüşşafaka Lassa and Yalovaspor Basketbol were relegated after finishing in the last two spots for 2024–25 Basketbol Süper Ligi.